D4LMwastaken/LHSCC-Discord-Bot/README.md

-# Version 2.9 of the Python Discord Bot.
+# D4LM's Largo High School Coding Club Discord Bot
-Fork of the Lua Discord Bot made by D4LM.
+A Discord Bot integrated into the Largo High School Coding Club's Discord Server.
+Actively helps the club run, ultimately allowing people like me (D4LM) avoid overwork by sending some of the workload to this Discord Bot.

-Developer: D4LM
+## Showcase:
-## Going to add these stuff soon... (need to update a lot...)
+<>

 ## TODO
 * Add stuff to README.MD such as instructions to run & install...